ossdhaval/mysite/source/while-coding/git-commands.md

  * [new branch]      feature-1 -> feature-1
 Branch 'feature-1' set up to track remote branch 'feature-1' from 'origin'. dhaval@thinkpad:~/IdeaProjects/ossdhaval/github-action-check$

 ```

+`git push origin main` what this command actually is this `git origin master:master`.
+Which means take my *master* branch and push it to *origin*'s master branch.
+Using this you can also push changes in your master branch to some other branch on remote.

 #### How to know which branches can be deleted?

 The useful --merged and --no-merged options can filter this list to branches that you have or have not yet merged into the branch you’re currently on.
 To see which branches are already merged into the branch you’re on, you can run git branch --merged: